Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # List of games that display a printer support on the box but without any printing feature confirmed by players

-These games display a printer support logo on their box but I did not find any evidence of a printer library into their code (even a remainder) and it seems than nobody on internet was able to print something from them:
+These games display a printer support logo on their box but I did not find any evidence of a printer library into their code (even a remainder) and it seems than nobody on internet was able to print something from them since more than 20 years:

 - *Grand Theft Auto (USA version)*
 - *The Muppet (USA version)*